macdonaldojong/Patch-Management-using-Ansible/readme.txt

 [root@ansible-master ansible]# cat linuxpatching.yml
 ---

 ## Demo Ansible Playbook to perform patching on RHEl/CentOS Server
-## For Demo Purpose only..
-Use it at your own responsibility.
-## Can update it as per your requirements - Yogesh 27/12/2016

 - hosts: dev-redhat
   become_user: root